Any student or group of students dissatisfied with their dealings with the Union has the right to make a complaint.

 An informal discussion about the matter at the earliest opportunity will often resolve complaints.
-A student should therefore bring the matter to the attention of the manager of the service, or President or Vice-President responsible for the area in question.
+A student should, therefore, bring the matter to the attention of the manager of the service, or President or GSU Officer responsible for the area in question.
 This may be orally or in writing, including by email or via the Union's Complaints page, where complaints can be made anonymously.

 The recipients of informal complaints are responsible for responding to them promptly and fairly.
 This would normally be within seven working days of receiving the complaint.